 Also, it helps to have a proper editorial calendar so that you can plan your topics ahead.
 A 12-month calendar is ideal, although you can start with a 3-month one.

 Step 3: On-Site Optimization

-Developing content to target our focus keywords are actually part of on-site SEO.
+Developing content to target our focus keywords are actually part of on-site SEO startegy for software companies.
 The next step is to optimize the technical aspect of on-site SEO, which can include many different aspects.